Its nickname is "Fool's Gold," but it often contains a surprising amount of gold!

 Pyrite and Construction Projects

-Aggregates used to make concrete, concrete block, and asphalt paving materials must be free of pyrite.
+Crushed stone used to make concrete, concrete block, and asphalt paving materials must be free of pyrite.
 Pyrite will oxidize when it is exposed to air and moisture.
 That oxidation will result in the production of acids and a volume change that will damage the concrete and reduce its strength.
 This damage can result in failure or maintenance problems.

 Pyrite should not be present in the base material, subsoil or bedrock under roads, parking lots, or buildings.
 Oxidation of pyrite can result in damage to pavement, foundations, and floors.
 In parts of the country where pyrite is commonly found, construction sites should be tested to detect the presence of pyritic materials.
 If pyrite is detected, the site can be rejected or the problem materials can be excavated and replaced with quality fill.